miztiik/cfn-challenges/README.md

     Here is a sample CLI command to deploy the template.
 Make your you have downloaded the template `parameterize_ddb.json` and run this command from the same directory.

+    **NOTE**: These templates have been tested in `us-east-1` region.
+It is highly recommended to try them out them in the same region.

     ```bash
     # Configure AWS CLI
     aws configure